amaiorano/amaiorano.github.io/_posts/2023-03-15-gbs-control-case-ypbpr.md

 Building this second case went a lot smoother than the first one, both because it was my second go-around, and also because I didn't have to mess around with the VGA-to-HDMI adapter.

 As with the first one, I would definitely make the case walls thicker so that they don't bend when pushing in cables to connect them.
-Another thing I would consider doing is adding some artificial weight to the case so that they don't move around so easily.
+Another thing I would consider doing is adding some artificial weight to the cases so that they don't move around so easily.

 Having said all that, I'm super happy with the final result for both cases.
 They look great in my setup -- definitely a lot better than the exposed PCBs screwed into blocks of wood!